PGY1 Pharmacy

 Our residency offers a one-of-a-kind experience within a mission-driven, tribally governed health care system.
 Pharmacy plays a central role in our growth, advancing patient outcomes through clinical innovation and compassionate care.

-As a resident, you’ll be a learner, colleague, and valued member of our health care family.
-Our preceptors will guide you as you develop into a pharmacist who practices with excellence, curiosity, and cultural humility.
+As a resident, you will be a learner, colleague and valued member of our health care family.
+Our preceptors will guide you as you develop into a pharmacist who practices with excellence, curiosity and cultural humility.

 We look forward to welcoming you to our program.